dvirtz/slides/slides/ranges_23/ranges.md

 <!-- .element: style="font-size: 0.5em" -->

-Note: Perhaps the most useful addition to C++ is the ability to format and print ranges, as part of the new format library, and most of the code examples we'll look at today will use that ability, so we'll start with that.
+Note: Next thing we want to do is take the list of dates and format them as we want to calendar to look like.
+To that end we will use what is perhaps the most important addition to C++23 and that is the ability to format and print ranges, as part of the new format library.

 ---